ZerBea/hcxtools/README.md

 Warning
 --------------

-You must use wlandump-ng and wlanresponse only on networks you have permission to do this, because
+You must use wlandump-ng only on networks you have permission to do this, because

-* wlandump-ng/wlanresponse are able to prevent complete wlan traffic
+* wlandump-ng is able to prevent complete wlan traffic

-* wlandump-ng/wlanresponse are able to capture handshakes from not connected clients (only one single M2 from the client is required)
+* wlandump-ng is able to capture handshakes from not connected clients (only one single M2 from the client is required)

-* wlandump-ng/wlanresponse are able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required)
+* wlandump-ng is are able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required)

-* wlandump-ng/wlanresponse are able to capture extended EAPOL (RADIUS, GSM-SIM, WPS)
+* wlandump-ng is able to capture extended EAPOL (RADIUS, GSM-SIM, WPS)

-* wlandump-ng/wlanresponse are able to capture passwords from the wlan traffic
+* wlandump-ng is able to capture passwords from the wlan traffic

-* wlandump-ng/wlanresponse are able to capture plainmasterkeys from the wlan traffic
+* wlandump-ng is able to capture plainmasterkeys from the wlan traffic

-* wlandump-ng/wlanresponse are able to capture usernames and identities from the wlan traffic
+* wlandump-ng is able to capture usernames and identities from the wlan traffic